Docs Menu

 }%

-Use the following procedures to grant programmatic access to a project either through API keys or a service account.
+Use the following procedures to grant programmatic access to a project either through a service account or API keys.
 To learn more about these two authentication methods, see Atlas Administration API Authentication.

 To give API keys access to a project, you must have Project Owner access for that project.

-If you've already created API keys or service accounts for an organization, you can assign them to a project to grant that project access to the Atlas Administration API.
+If you've already created service accounts or API keys for an organization, you can assign them to a project to grant that project access to the Atlas Administration API.

 To assign an API key to a project using the Atlas CLI, run the following command: